lchski/lucascherkewski.com/_links/2018-12-28-17-09-brainpickings-maria-popova-10-years-10-learnings.md

 > 9. Don’t be afraid to be an idealist.
 > 10. Don’t just resist cynicism — fight it actively.

-With each, Popova provides a fuller description, with links to other pieces at _Brain Pickings_ that dive in deeper.
+For each, Popova provides a fuller description, with links to other pieces at _Brain Pickings_ that dive in deeper.
 But, as she notes ([echoing J.S.
 Mill](/links/2018/12/28/17-03-wikisource-js-mill-on-liberty-ch-2-common-sayings/)), it’s not enough just to read these—they’re “refined and enriched in the act of living”.